davidnsousa/bor/paper.md

 # Summary

-``bor`` is an R [@R] package developed to transform raw focal sampling data of social interaction events into asymmetric data matrices (one for each type of social interaction recorded).
+``bor`` [@bor] is an R [@R] package developed to transform raw focal sampling data of social interaction events into asymmetric data matrices (one for each type of social interaction recorded).
 Focal sampling is a widely used sampling method in observational studies [@altmann1974observational,@lehner1998handbook,@martin1993measuring].
 When referring to social interactions, focal samples detail with whom the focal subject interacted with, the type of social interactions that took place, and who was responsible for initiating these interactions.

 Converting hundreds of social behavior records, of who does what to whom, to data structures more appropriate for data analysis is cumbersome process.
 Here, we present how bor can be used for wrangling social interactions' events into data matrices.
 In these matrices, cells provide counts on the number of times a specific type of social interaction was initiated by the row subject and directed to the column subject.
 Transforming focal sampling data into matrices allows users to easily use R base functions and other packages' functionalities to further analyze their data.